 The Standard of 84 Squadron RAF is laid up in the Abbey Church to commemorate the founding of the Squadron as part of the Royal Flying Corps on Beaulieu Airfield during the First World War in 1917, since when they have never been based in the British Isles.

 Either a 'Parish Communion (Common Worship)' or an 'All Age Family Service' are normally held in the Abbey Church on Sundays, starting at 9.30 am.
 On a few Sundays throughout the year, the 9.30 service is held elsewhere in the Benefice.
 Everyone is most welcome.
-[Click 'Services' for up to date details]
+[Click 'Services' to be transferred to the Church Services part of the Benefice Calendar]